Barbecue Showdown Season 3: Where Are the Contestants Now?

 Season 3 of ‘Barbecue Showdown’ pitted nine contestants against each other in a variety of barbecue cook-offs that tested everything from their searing and smoking to their glazing and seasoning skills.
-The show was humorously hosted by Michelle Buteau, with judges Kevin Bludso and Melissa Cookston critiquing with their refined taste buds.
-The eclectic group of challengers were highly skilled and compelled the judges to make incredibly tough decisions that came down to splitting hairs.
-With the show concluded and the contestants headed home, we are left curious about their endeavors since.
+The humor of host Michelle Buteau, coupled with the critiquing offered by judges Kevin Bludso and Melissa Cookston with their refined taste buds, elevated this installment as well.
+The eclectic group of challengers showcased their skills and compelled the judges to make incredibly tough decisions that came down to splitting hairs.
+With the season concluded and the contestants headed home, their fanbase would be eager to learn about their endeavors since their departure from the series.

-Robinson was a real estate agent before she began cooking for Tennessee University State- ARAMARK Higher Education as an executive chef.
+Robinson was a real estate agent before she began cooking for Tennessee University State – ARAMARK Higher Education as an Executive Chef.
 She is now the proud owner of her very own barbecue food truck business called Coley’s Jook Junt, with its menu featuring the dishes that won her the finale.
 Under its banner, she has introduced a gluten-free Rib Rub mix and started a merchandising brand called Bougie Barbecue.
-Holding graduate degrees from Nashville State Community College Culinary Arts graduate and Tennessee State University Business graduate, the single mother found love again with Duane Robinson in 2013.
-The loving wife and husband are very supportive of one another and bring up their five combined children with attention and care.
+The single mother found love in Duane Robinson in 2013.
+The two are very supportive of one another and bring up their five children with attention and care.

 Although he isn’t able to cook full-time, the pit master opens stalls during fests and events while also taking up catering jobs.
 Such is his dedication to cooking that he was presented with a Kingsford Preserve the Pit grant worth $7,500 in 2021.
 Gerald, a father of two, lives a hearty and socially active life in Destrehan, Louisiana.
 He quickly bonded with many of the show’s contestants, including Kareem El-Ghayesh, Luis Rivera, and Tung Nguyen, and even hung out with them since then.